-The proposal attempts to address the urban context by reclaiming the street edge, create a connection to the community and present the building as a corner stone to the OCAD corridor.
+The proposal attempts to address the urban context by reclaiming the street edge, create a connection to the community, and present the building as a cornerstone to the OCAD corridor.

-As such, a voluminous scrim is design to wrap the building, functioning simultaneously as a shading device as well as a vivid marker defining the gateway to the University.
+As such, a voluminous scrim is designed to wrap the building, functioning simultaneously as a shading device as well as a vivid marker defining the gateway to the University.
 The architectural element orients one towards the building by gently peeling its corners away from the base structure, revealing the colourful work of the student body within it.

 The architecture is further layered by inscribing the scrim with a type of psycho-geographical, spatial mapping of art and design within the City.
 The outcome reveals an augmented reading of the city with the University at its center.